 - How do you create a customer persona?

 - How do you use social listening in creating customer personas?

-- If nothing makes sense, where do you find a free customer persona template?
+- If nothing makes sense, where do you find a free consumer personas template?

 Ready?
 Let's hit the road then.

 What is a customer persona (and what about other terms)?

 First things first: marketing, customer, buyer, and audience personas are indeed sides of the same coin.
 By this, I mean that choosing the term is a matter of perspective, while the essence remains the same.

 Marketing, customer, buyer, and audience personas are used interchangeably to define the best members of your target audience.